Protocol Specification

 | GX Protocol | ~88% (self-assessed) | Fixed supply + velocity mechanism + grants | Unproven at scale, execution-dependent |

-The 12% gap represents real, acknowledged challenges — primarily in technology risk, perception, data sovereignty, and governance formalisation.
+The remaining gap represents real, acknowledged challenges - primarily in technology risk, perception, data sovereignty, and governance formalisation.
 These are active areas of work, not dismissed concerns.
 The full self-assessment methodology and scoring breakdown are published separately in our Soundness Analysis document.

 Addressing Concerns